HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 <!-- {{{ Introduction -->
 [Sentiment Analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) allows us to determine the "attitude" of a speaker.
 For instance, we would like to read tweets from an event of our interest to identify which tweets are positive opinions, which are negative opinions and moreover, what's the specific sentiment they are expressing.
 Is it love, hate, gratefulness?

-In this tutorial, we are going to build a Java system with the following functionalities:
+In this tutorial, we are going to build a Java desktop system with the following functionalities:

 1. [Extracts Tweets](#twitter-collect) from a specific search using Twitter Search API.
-2. [Analyse them](#sentiment-analysis) using a Sentiment Analysis API.
+2. [Analyze them](#sentiment-analysis) using a Sentiment Analysis API.
 3. [Store them](#vertica) in a database specialized in big data and analytics.
-4. [Provide a GUI](#data-visualization) application to visualize the data analysed.
+4. [Provide a GUI](#data-visualization) application to visualize the data analyzed.

 The source code for this project is available as open source.
 You can download it from its [Bitbucket repository](https://bitbucket.org/lagunex/hpsentimentanalysis).